GigaSpaces-ProfessionalServices/BBW-Kafka-Producer/README.md

 ###6.
 Deploy BBW-kafka-producer app to Kubernetes
 > kubectl delete deployments bbw-kafka-producer

+Note: Edit 'BOOTSTRAP_SERVERS' as per your kafka location in configMap.yml file
+> kubectl apply -f BBW-Kafka-Producer/configMap.yml

 Note: If you have different tag name in previous step then please update image: <your_image_with_tag> in  deployment.yaml
-> kubectl apply -f BBW-kafka-producer/deployment.yaml
+> kubectl apply -f BBW-Kafka-Producer/deployment.yaml

-> kubectl delete svc bbw-kafka-producer-svc

-> kubectl apply -f BBW-kafka-producer/loadbalance.yaml
+> kubectl apply -f BBW-Kafka-Producer/loadbalance.yaml

 Note: If external ip is not assigned by loadbalancer then only do port forward
 >  kubectl port-forward bbw-kafka-producer-86776859f9-vrttp 8081:8080